DigitalGizmo/mse21/docs/maintanance.rst

 Maintanance
 ============

-As of February 2016 the active development elements:
+As of February 2016 the active
+Development elements:
 	directory: msedev.mysticseaport.org
 	env:  mse -- mse2 is a duplicate - wsgi uses mse
 	branch: develop